 With eating disorders, the outward appearance can change dramatically, though the person who is ill is seldom able to see that he or she is far too thin.
 As fewer calories fuel the body, organ failure can occur, and anorexics are especially vulnerable to developing life-threatening heart conditions.
 Any type of extreme low weight may lead to changes in mood, a pervasive sense of low energy, and a complete weakening of the immune system.

 In developing countries, diseases like kwashiorkor may be a complication of being emaciated.
 This form of low body weight has a recognizable appearance with an abdomen that is distended, while the upper ribs are prominent.
 Vulnerability to disease is high with this illness, which is typically due not only to inadequate food, but inadequate intake of high protein foods.

-Additional causes of emaciation are varied.
+Additional causes are varied.
 Cancer and HIV can result in striking weight loss and wasting of the muscles in a condition called cachexia.
 This particularly occurs in people who are at end stages of these illnesses.
 Any illness that fails to synthesize nutrients properly might also be related to emaciation or the cause of it.
 In all instances, this symptom is extremely serious and requires immediate intervention.